h3imdall/ftp-remote-edit/README.md

 - Change master password with "ftp-remote-edit:change-password"
 - Toggle the fuzzy finder with "ftp-remote-edit:finder"
 - Reindex the fuzzy finder cache with "ftp-remote-edit:finder-reindex-cache"

+## URI handler
+Add temporary server for ftp/sftp by using uri.
+It is possible to use it with/without username, password and port.
+- atom://ftp-remote-edit/sftp://username:password@host:port
+- atom://ftp-remote-edit/ftp://username:password@host:port

 ## Package preferences